 I did learn one important thing: despite what the media tells us, the 5,000-year-old Eastern spiritual practice of Tantric sex isn't just about having sex for hours on end.
 On the contrary, it’s about enlightenment and experiencing a reverence between you and your partner that lasts beyond orgasm.
 Here are some steps that will help get you to that place.

-Sync Up With Your PartnerThe day of the workshop, we walked into a room occupied by four other couples dressed in brightly colored robes, not knowing what to expect.
-The first thing I thought when my friend told me she had signed us up for a tantric sex class was that maybe I’d learn how to make love like a dragon fly, upside-down while flying.
+Sync Up With Your PartnerThe day of the workshop, we walked into a room occupied by four other couples dressed in brightly colored robes; I had no idea what to expect.
+The first thing I thought when my friend told me she had signed us up for a Tantric sex class was that maybe I’d learn how to make love like a dragon fly, upside-down while flying.
 My other thought was that perhaps Sting’s "Fields of Gold" would be playing softly in the background.

 I was impatient for the sexual antics to start.
 Where were the tips on how to perform marathon sex sessions?
 Where was the hour-long orgasm?
 And more importantly, where was Sting?
 (Tantric sex isn't what you think it is.
 Check out Sex for the Soul: Tantric Explorations for Beginners).

 The Power of the MindOur first physical assignment was to sit facing our partners and gently caress their bodies.
 It was an act that made me uneasy because I was performing it with a close friend, but I quickly got past that by pretending that she was a hot, Ryan Gosling look-alike.
 It's another secret of Tantric sex that nobody really talks about: your brain is your best tool.
 It’s like what your elementary school soccer coach used to say - the game is 10 percent physical and 90 percent mental.